grifano/fm-todo-app/README.md

 <img src="./src/assets/screenshot.webp" alt="app screenshot" width="50%"/>

-This repository contained the implementation of an image search application using React.
-The project was created with Vite, used Formik for forms, Axios for HTTP requests, and styled components with CSS modules.
+This repository contained the implementation of a todo list application using React.
+The project was created with Vite, used Formik for forms, Axios for HTTP requests, and styled-components with CSS modules.
 The application had several key functionalities, which are summarized below:

 ## Functionality Summary

-- ✅ View the optimal layout for the app depending on their device's screen size
+- ✅ View the optimal layout for the app depending on the device's screen size
 - ✅ See hover states for all interactive elements on the page
 - ✅ Add new todos to the list
 - ✅ Mark todos as complete